 What is Attribution?

-Understand attribution, the process by which art historians make educated suppositions about who made an artwork, and learn about the pseudonyms given to artists whose real names we don't know.
-Enjoy some pretty religious paintings at the same time.
+Understand attribution, the process by which art historians make educated suppositions about who made an artwork when they don’t know the artist for sure.

 Cocktails with a Curator, the Book

-Cocktails with a Curator (2022) is the book version of the Frick Collection's wildly-popular 2020-21 video series of the same title.
-It's definitely not the same experience as the series, but it's a good textual companion and all-around enjoyable art book.
+Cocktails with a Curator (2022) is the book version of the Frick Collection’s wildly-popular 2020-21 video series of the same title.

 Have a Sublime Halloween